ScottyB55/FASCN-to-TWIC/readme.md

 # Description
-Takes an input FASCN represented as a Hex string and converts it inot a TWIC string
+Takes an input FASCN represented as a Hex string and converts it into a TWIC string

 ## How to Run
 Run the test file provided for a quick check